 In the event of a disagreement as to the ownership of IP or to the recommended distribution of royalties, the UWG employee (faculty, staff, or student) has the right to appeal, in writing, to the IPO, who will refer the appeal to the IPC.
 The IPC will then make a recommendation to the IPO within thirty business days of its receipt of the appeal.
 The IPO will then make a final decision concerning the appeal no later than forty-five business days of receipt of the appeal.
 If an individual wishes to appeal the decision of the IPO, or if a decision is not made within the time specified above, the individual may appeal to the Provost, in writing, within forty-five business days of receiving the appeal.
 If the individual wishes to appeal to the Provost will make a decision no later than forty-five business days of receiving the appeal.
 If the individual wishes to appeal to the Provost, in writing, within forty-five business days of receiving the appeal.
-If the individual wishes to appeal the decision of the Provost, or if the decision is not made within the specified time period, the individual may appeal to the President, in writing, within forty-five business days of the President, or if the decision is not made within the specified time period, the President, or if the decision is not made within forty-five business days of the President, or if the decision is not made within forty-five business days of the President, or if the decision is not made within the specified time period, then the individual may appeal to the Board of Regents in accordance with BOR Bylaws.
+If the individual wishes to appeal the decision of the Provost, or if the decision is not made within the specified time period, the individual may appeal to the President, in writing, within forty-five business days of the President, or if the decision no later than forty-five business days of the President is receipt of the appeal.
+If the individual wishes to appeal the decision is not made within forty-five business days of the President, in writing, within forty-five business days of the President, or if the decision is not made within the specified time period, then the individual may appeal to the Board of Regents in accordance with BOR Bylaws.